Leshan Giant Buddha: Tourism

 Being one of the six world cultural heritage sites in the province of Sichuan, it receives a lot of tourist visits.
 From 2001 to 2003, it was ranked the second most popular attraction amongst the provincial heritage sites with 1.4 to 1.5 million visitors per year.
 In 2004, there was a breakthrough which led the numbers to drastically go up to 2.1 million visitors.
 From 2005 to 2007, it had around 2.3 to 2.8 million visitors per year, which was more than all the other sites.
 The influx of tourists has allowed the local economy to flourish from the various jobs and income provided.
 However, there is backlash as to how ethical the rise in tourism, can affect the quality of the statue.
 With that, the local government has set limits and guidelines to preserve the integrity of the statue.
 The Leshan Giant Buddha is most popular during Chinese New Year when tourists from all over the world come to pray for good luck.

 The most convenient way to get to the Giant Buddha from Leshan Town is through the local bus 13.
 Upon arrival, it is necessary to purchase a ticket at the price of CNY 90 per person (including Wuyou Temple & Mahao Cliff Tomb).
 The opening hours are 7:30am–6:30pm from April until October and 8:00am–5:30pm from October until March.
 The weekends and holidays are much busier compared to weekdays.

 Apart from the main attraction, there are dozens of pathways throughout the mountain that can be explored by foot.

 People come from all over the world to worship Maitreya.
-To get a closeup view, there is a pedestrian pathway that allows visitors to appreciate the changing view of Buddha’s body through multiple perspectives.
-It is important to note that the plank pathways there are steep and narrow.
+To get a closeup view, there is a pedestrian pathway that allows visitors to appreciate the changing view of Buddha's body through multiple perspectives.
+The plank pathways there are steep and narrow.
 To get a more panoramic view of him, there are sightseeing boats available at the price of CNY 70 per person.
 Since these boats have a capacity of 35 passengers, there may be a waiting line.